fredericGette/Lumia520/content/windows_phone_revert/README.md

 # reboot
 ```

-You might have also to "power off" the phone, then "power on" to correctly take into account the new partition table.
+Do also a cold reboot (press volume-down + power more than 10 secondes) in order to correctly take into account the new partition table.
 Reboot the phone in fastboot mode (keep volume-down pressed during reboot).

 Flash the partitions (extracted at the beginning of this document) in the order given by the following list of partition names: